harishappana-git/vmss-node/README.md

-# LLM Training Platform Explorer
+# LLM Training Platform Illustration

-This project renders a 2D, zoomable visualization that describes the layered architecture of a large-scale LLM distributed training platform.
-It is a static web experience built with plain HTML, CSS, and JavaScript (D3.js).
+This project renders a single-page, isometric technical illustration that captures the layered architecture of a large-scale LLM distributed training platform.
+The experience is a static web page built with HTML, CSS, and vanilla JavaScript and does not require any build tooling.

 ## Prerequisites

 - A modern web browser (Chrome, Edge, Firefox, or Safari) with JavaScript enabled.
 - A simple HTTP server for local development.
-No additional build tools or package managers are required.
+No additional package manager is required.

 ## Getting Started